Kitsbow Mescal Ventilated Review

 Our Analysis and Test Results

-The Mescal Ventilated is a compelling upgrade of our previous Editors' Choice Award winner, the Kitsbow A/M Ventilated, and has yet again emerged as our Editors' Choice Award winner.
+The Mescal Ventilated is a compelling upgrade of our previous Editors' Choice Award winner, the Kitsbow A/M Ventilated, and has yet again emerged as our top rated model.
 Kitsbow has also managed to bring the price of the shorts down by $65 to a much easier to swallow $155.
 Other than the dramatic reduction in price, the primary changes in their design are to the waist adjustments and closures; the shorts still boast the same breathable and quick-drying material, tailored performance fit, quality craftsmanship, and pedal friendliness as the previous version.
-Our testers loved the Mescal Ventilated shorts — read on to find out why.

 The Mescal shorts have two zippered pockets, one on each side by the hip.
 These aren't your typical hand pockets.
-Instead, these have zippers that are oriented vertically, and the pocket is reverse loaded, towards the back of the shorts.
-The inside of the pocket is mesh and can hold items up to about the size of an iPhone 6.
+Instead, these have zippers that are oriented vertically, and the pockets are reverse loaded, towards the back of the shorts.
+The inside of the pockets is mesh lined and can hold items up to about the size of an iPhone 6.
 These pockets hold items securely against the hip in a position that doesn't conflict with your pedal stroke in any way.
 If you are prone to crashing and landing on your hip, then you probably won't want to use these pockets to hold much of anything.
 The pockets can also be used to vent the shorts when not being used to carry anything.
-While the pocket design is functional and pedal friendly, carrying capacity is limited compared to shorts like the Zoic Ether or the 100% Airmatic with their much larger but less functional pockets.
+While the pocket design is functional and pedal friendly, carrying capacity is limited compared to shorts with more pockets.

 The shorts are impeccably finished with excellent quality control.
 In fact, the first test pair we received was recalled for a suspected manufacturing defect in one of the seams.
 That's right, our mountain bike shorts were recalled.
 That's some serious customer service and commitment to quality that you don't expect from any company that produces mountain bike clothing.
 We sent our test pair back and were sent another brand new pair.

-The shorts have a shorter inseam which makes them great for pedaling efficiency and comfort, but leaves more of the leg exposed in the event of a crash or encounters with trailside hazards.
+They have a shorter inseam, which makes them great for pedaling efficiency and comfort but leaves more of the leg exposed in the event of a crash or encounters with trailside hazards.
 The combination of the shorter inseam and the slim fit and smaller leg openings also makes these shorts less compatible with knee pads.
-They will work with some of the lower profile styles, but thick or bulky models are a no-go as they tend to hang up on top of them in an uncomfortable and awkward kinda way.
-If you're a more gravity oriented rider who is interested in a short that offers more in the way of protection, then we suggest checking out the Pearl Izumi Elevate or the Troy Lee Ruckus.
+They will work with some of the lower profile styles, but thick or bulky models are a no-go as they tend to hang up on top of them in an uncomfortable and awkward kind of way.

-With a price tag of $155, the Mescal shorts are the most expensive in our test selection, yet they cost $65 less than the A/M version we tested last year with no apparent sacrifices in design or quality.
+The Mescal shorts are the most expensive in our test selection, yet they cost $65 less than the A/M version we tested previously with no apparent sacrifices in design or quality.
 We feel that these shorts are a good value, simply because they are the best shorts we tested, with a thoughtful design, quality materials and construction, a great comfortable fit, and incredible pedaling efficiency.
 If you want the best mountain bike shorts on the market, you'll pay a premium to get them, but we feel these shorts are worth the price.

 The Kitsbow Mescal Ventilated shorts are the winner of our Editors' Choice award because they are the best shorts in our test, hands down.
 The incredible design, fit, comfort, performance, pedaling efficiency, and quality craftsmanship come together to create the total package, and dare we say the perfect baggy short for trail and cross country style riding.
 They aren't the best choice for gravity oriented riders, and the fit probably won't be for everyone, but if you're looking for a high performance short in a casual-looking package, then look no further.